 and get the help you need to settle the claim for the settlement you need to repair the damaged property.

 While water damage and flood damage might seem interchangeable, they are actually very different loss types.
 In fact, flood damage is not covered by your run-of-the-mill property insurance plan and requires its own separate policy.
 Some of the most common water losses come from frozen or broken pipes, appliance leaks, sewage backups and heavy rain making its way through roof openings or windows.
 Whereas flooding happens when water rises excessively on land that’s normally dry.
-Regardless of whether you’re dealing with a water or flood claim, we have the training and moisture detection technology it takes to capture the full extent of damage.
-And our insurance expertise helps you reach your fair settlement faster.
+Regardless of whether you’re dealing with a water or flood damage claim, we have the training and technology it takes to identify the full extent of damage.
+Let our insurance expertise help you reach a the right settlement faster.

 Typically an “act of god” claim will not increase your premium.
 However, even if you don’t submit a claim or are not affected by a large catastrophic storm, you may see a rate increase as many other people submit claims.